 Throughout my career, I have discovered two things over and over again that guide my work.
 First, most people are awesome (as in awe inspiring, not as in “dude”), and second, as people, we have more in common than we believe we do.
 When we remember these two things, lots and lots of things can happen, never mind the naysayers.

-PS – I also have two wonderful kids who are becoming lovely young adults, and a sweet (and kind of hilarious) dog named Stanley.
+PS – I also have two wonderful kids who have become lovely young adults, and two sweet (and kind of hilarious) dogs named Stanley and Frida.